herreranicolas/mern-backend-structure/README.md

 ## Description

-The **initial-backend-structure** project is designed to provide a solid foundation for building a backend server for your web application.
-It includes pre-configured dependencies and scripts that simplify the development process.
+This project is designed to jumpstart your MERN backend development.
+It comes pre-configured with essential dependencies and scripts that streamline the development process.

 The main features of this structure are: